Skip to Main Content

 Caution:

-Researchers may leverage ChatGPT as a natural language processing tool to generate features for given text data, such as entities and sentiments.
+Researchers may leverage generative AI as a natural language processing tool for various tasks, including labeling topics, extracting entities, and assessing sentiments for given text data, among other tasks.

 There are some experiments using ChatGPT for tasks with potential for feature generation, including